Assessor Manuals, Exemption Administration: RPTL Section 421-l

 Note: This code should not be used to identify property that is exempt under any of the statutes listed under Similar Exemptions below.
 For coding of such property, see the Exemption Profile for the statute that applies.

-Application form and instructions are available at the property tax forms website.
+Application form and instructions are available at Property tax forms - Exemptions.

 |Home improvements||RPTL §421-f|